- Search The Registry

 Soon after Wallace's defeat, they left mainstream journalism to apply their writing talents to the interracial left wing of the labor movement through the FE (Farm and Equipment Workers) Union, representing Louisville's International Harvester employees.
 Even as the postwar labor movement splintered and grew less militant, racial justice causes heated up.
 In 1950, Braden spearheaded a hospital desegregation drive in Kentucky.
 She endured her first arrest in 1951 when she led a delegation of southern white women organized by the Civil Rights Congress to Mississippi to protest the execution of Willie McGee, a Black man convicted of the rape of a white woman, Willette Hawkins.

 Braden received the American Civil Liberties Union's first Roger Baldwin Medal of Liberty in 1990 for her contributions to civil liberties.
-As she aged, her activism focused more on Louisville, where she remained a leader in anti-racist drives and taught social justice history classes at University of Louisville and Northern Kentucky University.
+As she aged, her activism focused more on Louisville, where she remained a leader in anti-racist drives and taught social justice history classes at the University of Louisville and Northern Kentucky University.
 In 2005, she joined Louisville antiwar demonstrations in a wheelchair.
 She co-founded the Kentucky Alliance Against Racist and Political Repression and continued involvement in local activism addressing modern concerns of police brutality, environmental racism, and LGBT rights.

-She became a supporter of the American Civil Rights Movement at a time when it was unpopular among southern whites.
-She once said “Either you find a way to oppose the evil, or the evil becomes part of you, and you are a part of it, and it winds itself around your soul like the arms of an octopus...
+She became a supporter of the American Civil Rights Movement at a time when it was unpopular among Southern whites.
+She once said, “Either you find a way to oppose the evil, or the evil becomes part of you, and you are a part of it, and it winds itself around your soul like the arms of an octopus...
 If I did not oppose it, I was... responsible for its sins.”
-Anne Braden died on March 6, 2006, at Jewish Hospital in Louisville and was buried at Eminence Cemetery in Eminence, Kentucky.
+Anne Braden died on March 6, 2006, at Jewish Hospital in Louisville and was buried at Eminence Cemetery in Kentucky.